Last Updated: 16/12/2025

 Fleas can persist in the environment which may make complete control of a flea infestation seem impossible.
 It's important to combine regular flea preventatives with environmental management to get on top of the problem.
 Our article, How To Treat A Cat With Fleas, goes through this process in more detail.

 Not sure what parasite preventatives are the best for your cat?
-Check out our Cat Guide to Worming, Flea and Tick Prevention or feel free to start a Live Chat with one of our Vet Squad members.
+Check out our Cat Guide to Worming, Flea and Tick Prevention or feel free to contact us.

 Chapter 8 - Preventative Health Care for Cats by Ilona Rodan and Andrew H. Sparkes